swoole/swoole-docs/get-started/examples/websocket_server.md

 $websocket_server->start();
 ```

 Websocket server is based on the http server.
 The client will first send a handshake request to start the WebSockrt handshake process.
 If the process of handshake successed, the swoole would call the function registered for event `open` and get the `$request` object.
 The `$request` object contains the information of GET, Cookie and Http headers.

-Once the connection has been setted, the client and the server can make the interactive communication.
+Once the connection has been set, the client and the server can make the interactive communication.

 - The onMessage function will be called when the client send data to the server